ABS: Adaptive Bounded Staleness Converges Faster and Communicates Less

-As the size of datasets and the complexity of machine learning tasks grow exponentially nowadays, stochastic gradient descent (SGD) methods have substituted the traditional gradient descent (GD) methods, and have taken the role of the workhorse for large-scale machine learning \cite{bottou2010large}.
-To further accelerate the learning process, parallelism is utilized via distributed implementation of worker nodes, i.e., distributed learning \cite{r4}.
+As the size of datasets and the complexity of machine learning tasks continue to grow exponentially, stochastic gradient descent (SGD) methods have replaced traditional gradient descent (GD) methods and become the workhorse for large-scale machine learning \cite{bottou2010large}.
+To further accelerate the learning process, parallelism is leveraged through distributed implementation with multiple worker nodes, known as distributed learning \cite{r4}.

-One commonly used setting in distributed SGD is the parameter-server (PS) \cite{r1} is one of the most commonly employed settings in distributed SGD, which consists of a central parameter server and several distributed worker nodes.
-In this setting, the workers download the latest global model from the PS and begins their local computations, which are later uploaded to the PS to update the global model.
-The process is repeated until some convergence criterion is satisfied.
-The primary schemes adopted in the PS framework can be categorized into synchronous methods and asynchronous ones, which will be detailed in the sequel.
+One commonly used setting in distributed SGD is the parameter-server (PS) architecture \cite{r1}, which consists of a central parameter server and distributed worker nodes.
+In this setting, workers download the latest global model from the PS, perform local computations, and upload the results to the PS to update the global model.
+This process is repeated until a convergence criterion is met.
+The primary schemes employed in the PS framework can be categorized into synchronous and asynchronous methods.

-In synchronous SGD (SSGD) \cite{r2,r3,r9}, the server waits for all the workers before updating the global model.
-A number of works have substantiated that SSGD can achieve high speedup and accuracy \cite{r1,r2,r3,r9}.
-However, the system performance in terms of wall-clock time is severely degraded due to the slow workers (stragglers) \cite{r4}.
-To address this issue, the authors of \cite{r5} propose the $K$-sync SGD algorithm, where the PS only waits for the $K$ fastest workers.
+In synchronous SGD (SSGD) \cite{r2,r3,r9}, the server waits for all workers to complete their computations before updating the global model.
+Numerous studies have shown that SSGD can achieve high speedup and accuracy \cite{r1,r2,r3,r9}.
+However, the wall-clock time performance of SSGD is severely impacted by slow workers, also known as stragglers \cite{r4}.
+To address this issue, the $K$-sync SGD algorithm was proposed \cite{r5}, where the PS only waits for the $K$ fastest workers.
 Asynchronous methods, discussed in the following paragraph, were developed to further expedite the learning process.